Frederick A. Davie

 3041 Broadway, AD 414

 New York, NY 10027

-Mr. Davie served on President Barack Obama’s transition team, performing agency reviews for faith-based and community initiatives, and accepted an appointment by President Obama to the White House Council on Faith-based and Neighborhood Partnerships.
-As a member of the White House Council, Mr. Davie provided counsel on strategies for more effective partnerships between federal agencies and community and faith organizations.
+Mr. Davie also served on President Barack Obama’s transition team, performing agency reviews for faith-based and community initiatives, and accepted an appointment by President Obama to the White House Council on Faith-based and Neighborhood Partnerships.
+As a member of the White House Council, Mr. Davie advised on strategies for more effective partnerships between the White House, federal agencies and community and faith organizations.
 Mr. Davie provided leadership for the inclusion of non-traditional families and marginalized populations in policy formation.

-Mr. Davie has also served in a number of leadership roles in public administration for the City of New York, including Deputy Borough President of Manhattan (1994-1997), and Chief of Staff to the Deputy Mayor for Community and Public Affairs, and Chief of Staff (special assistant) to the President of the NYC Board of Education.
+Mr. Davie has also served in a number of leadership roles in public administration for the City of New York, including Deputy Borough President of Manhattan, Chief of Staff to the Deputy Mayor for Community and Public Affairs, and Chief of Staff (special assistant) to the President of the NYC Board of Education.

-Mr. Davie’s community and civic engagement work includes executive-level positions with New York City Mission Society, Brooklyn Ecumenical Cooperatives and the Presbytery of New York City.
+Mr. Davie’s community and civic engagement work include executive-level positions with New York City Mission Society, Brooklyn Ecumenical Cooperatives and the Presbytery of New York City.

-Mr. Davie holds a B.A. in Political Science from Greensboro College ’78, Dean’s List and the Harold H. Hutson Award; and an M.Div. from Yale University’s Divinity School ’82, Benjamin E. Mays Fellow of The Fund for Theological Education and President of Yale Black Seminarians.
+Mr. Davie holds a B.A. in Political Science from Greensboro College ’78.
+Dean’s List and the Harold H. Hutson Award; and an M.Div. from Yale Divinity School ’82, where he was a Benjamin E. Mays Fellow of The Fund for Theological Education, and President of Yale Black Seminarians.
 He is also a recipient of Yale Divinity School’s Distinguished Alumnus Award for Community Service.
 Mr. Davie was a Charles H. Revson Fellow at Columbia University, from 1989 – 90.

 He lives in New York City with his spuse Michael Adams, a lawyer and CEO of SAGE.